wp-plugins/testimonial-basics/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.8.4 = Release
+* please ensure your database is backed up before you upgrade
+* your database will be updated adding a Group column and a E-mail column
+* there should be no problem with the database but back-up to be safe
+* advanced function in code users must adjust the parameters in the function call
+* detailed documentation must now be obtained from the plugin site

 = 2.0.0 = Release
 * when you install this update you will start with the basic display format